Measurement of angular cross-correlation between the cosmological dispersion measure and the thermal Sunyaev--Zeldovich effect: Discussion

 A major contaminant of the tSZ effect is the CIB produced by thermal dust in distant galaxies at $z\simeq1$--$3$ (e.g., \cite{Mroczkowski2019}).
 The CIB affects the high-frequency maps ($\gtrsim 143$ GHz) and the resulting $y$-map~\citep{Planck2016XI}.
 It also contaminates the cross-correlation between a tracer and the $y$-map when the tracer is located within the redshift range of dusty galaxies.
 However, as the current FRBs (with a mean redshift of $0.26$) are much closer than dusty galaxies at $z\simeq1$--$3$, CIB will minimally contaminate the cross-correlation. \citet{MH2024a} recently provide the $y$-maps\footnote{\url{https://users.flatironinstitute.org/~fmccarthy/ymaps_PR4_McCH23/}} from the Planck PR4 data~\citep{PlanckPR42020} using their NILC pipeline (see also \cite{MH2024b}).
 They also offer the CIB deprojected $y$-map, which removes the CIB contamination assuming its intensity is $I_{\rm CIB} \propto \nu^{\beta_{\rm CIB}} B(\nu;T_{\rm CIB})$ where $B(\nu;T)$ is the black-body spectrum at frequency $\nu$ and temperature $T$.
 Figure \ref{fig_xi_Planck_CIB} shows the cross-correlations obtained through the procedure described in Section \ref{sec:measurment}, but replacing the Planck MILCA map with the McCarthy and Hill maps (setting $\sigma_y=1$ in Eq.~(\ref{eq:weight_w_yDM})).
 The CIB deprojection results are obtained with their default CIB model parameters $\beta_{\rm CIB}=1.7$ and $T_{\rm CIB}=10.71 \, {\rm K}$ in \citet{MH2024a}.
 The deprojected and non-deprojected results are nearly identical, suggesting a low effect from CIB contamination.
 The non-deprojected McCarthy and Hill results lie within the error bars of our Planck MILCA results, further validating our measurement.

+This study has ignored non-thermal gas pressure arising from bulk motion and turbulence in clusters.
+Non-thermal electrons contribute to ${\rm DM}$ (as thermal electrons do) but not to $y$.
+The fraction of non-thermal pressure relative to the total pressure increases with radius and may reach $10$--$30 \%$ at $r_{\rm vir}$ (e.g., \cite{Pratt2019}), thereby suppressing $y$ and $w_{y{\rm DM}}$.
+Recently, \citet{LaPosta2024} developed a halo model that includes non-thermal pressure and constrained it using cross-correlations among the tSZ, weak lensing, and X-ray signals.
+Future measurements of the $y$-${\rm DM}$ cross-correlation, combined with cross-correlations involving other probes, will improve constraints on non-thermal pressure.

-A pipeline for measuring the angular power spectra of discrete samples, such as FRB ${\rm DMs}$, has been recently developed (e.g., \cite{Wolz2025}).
-It can be used to analyze the cross-power spectrum between sparse ${\rm DM}$ samples and the continuous $y$-map.
+A pipeline for measuring the angular power spectra of discrete sources, such as FRB ${\rm DMs}$, has been recently developed (e.g., \cite{Wolz2025}).
+It can be used to analyze the cross-power spectrum between sparse ${\rm DMs}$ and the continuous $y$-map.
 This analysis will be explored in future work.